artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ## 6. Design Decisions {#design_decisions}

-When building Artemis’ architecture, a number of options were considered in order to achieve the goal of a scalable and flexible solution.
+When building Artemis’ architecture, several options were considered to achieve the goal of a scalable and flexible solution.
 This section explores the design decisions and tradeoffs that were made while building Artemis.

 ### 6.1 Load testing tool